How Social Media Can Impact Your Divorce

 Friends come to our aid and sometimes say outlandish things in an attempt to lighten the mood.
 Unfortunately, those outlandish comments can come back to bite you if your ex decides to take it seriously.

-Yes, perhaps everyone knew that your bestie was joking when they offered to hire a hit on your ex, or that the hug with your former flame at the reunion was just friendly.
+Yes, perhaps everyone knew that your bestie was joking when they offered to hire a hitman for your ex, or that the hug with your former flame at the reunion was just friendly.
 But if your ex’s family law attorney decides to submit it in court as meaning something else, your case could suffer.

 Something as harmless as wine or beer with friends can be taken to “prove” that you’re an alcoholic who shouldn’t have full custody.
-Things get taken out of context all the time, and you’re only making things harder than they need to be.
+Things get taken out of context all the time, and you’re only making things harder than they needed if you post online.

 Work With Your Family Law Attorney, Not Social Media

 Yes, it’s very tempting to vent online when you’re upset about what’s going on.
 However, it’s vital to avoid the temptation.
-Even a group chat with besties can be screenshot and used against you.
-It’s best to keep your temper under control and keep everything in personal conversation.
+Even a group chat with besties can be used against you.
+All it takes is one bestie to screenshot it, and send it to your ex.
+It’s best to keep your temper under control, and keep everything in personal conversation (which can be used against you too, but that’s another topic for another time).

-The ally you really need is a family law attorney.
+The ally you need is a family law attorney.
 At White Oak Legal, we can help walk you through the divorce process and help ensure your rights are protected.
-We understand your frustrations, but the satisfaction of hitting “post” isn’t worth the headaches it causes!
+We understand your frustrations, but the satisfaction of hitting “post” isn’t worth the headaches it may cause!